Flea (musician): Californication, By the Way and Stadium Arcadium (1998–2007)

 With Frusciante back on guitar, the band began writing new songs during the summer of 1998 in Flea's garage.
 He and Kiedis were less confident in writing the album after the disappointing results of One Hot Minute.
-Flea had also recently broken up with his girlfriend of two years, Marissa Pouw, causing him to enter a state of depression which was only lifted when his daughter, Clara, comforted him after several weeks of crying.
+Flea had also recently broken up with his girlfriend of two years, Marissa Pouw, causing him to enter a state of depression which was only lifted when his daughter, Clara who was 10 years old, comforted him after several weeks of crying.

 Flea was heavily influenced by electronica during the writing and recording of Californication (1999) and he attempted to emulate this when writing bass lines for the album.
 Californication took less than two weeks to record; by contrast, One Hot Minute took over a year.
 When Californication was released on June 8, 1999, it received overwhelmingly positive critical reviews and sold fifteen million copies worldwide—more than Blood Sugar Sex Magik.
 The Chili Peppers played Woodstock 1999, with Flea playing completely naked—something he would do again at the Reading and Leeds Festivals the same year as well as several other Californication tour concerts.

 Red Hot Chili Peppers spent most of 2001 writing their eighth studio album, By the Way (2002).
 The band began listening to more melodic, textured music, that would reflect heavily on the album.
 Frusciante became the driving force behind By the Way, causing initial strife between him and Flea.
 If he introduced a funk rhythm into his bass lines Frusciante would consequently disapprove to the point where Flea almost quit the band because he felt his role was no longer important.
 By the Way was released on July 9, 2002, to positive reviews, and went on to sell over nine million copies worldwide.
 The ensuing tour was extremely profitable; the Chili Peppers performed three concerts in London's Hyde Park to over 250,000 attendees and a total gross accumulation of US$17.1 million.
 It became the highest-grossing concert at a single venue in history.

 After another two-year world tour, the Chili Peppers wrote their ninth studio album, Stadium Arcadium (2006).
 Unlike By the Way, both Flea and Frusciante were more musically conjoined, when writing the record.
 They found inspiration in Jimi Hendrix, Jimmy Page, and Eddie Van Halen among others.
 The double album was ultimately released on May 9, 2006, to generally positive reviews, selling over seven million copies in less than two years.
 In November 2007, Flea's $4.8 million Corral Canyon home in Malibu was burnt down by a wildfire.
 The location was not, however, his primary residence and at the time of its destruction was being rented to musician and producer Butch Walker.